 Situational awareness is about knowing what is going on around you

-In its core situational awareness distinguishes between a person and its environment
+In its core, situational awareness distinguishes between a person and the environment

 One of the most prominent situational awareness models distinguishes between three different levels